Cart is empty

 Materials Matter

-Comparing materials is where you can really notice the differences between the Samba and Gazelle.
+Comparing is where you can really notice the differences between the Samba and Gazelle.
 The former almost always opts for a full leather upper with just a hint of suede on the toebox.
-The latter on the other hand can usually be seen decked out in decadent suede and a touch of leather on the Three Stripes branding.
+The latter on the other hand can usually be seen decked out in decadent suede and a touch of leather on the branding.

 Sole Savvy

 The midsole is another distinctive way you can tell the Gazelle and Samba apart.
-Aside from the obvious thickness, the Samba usually hosts a lightweight EVA foam with pressure points on the outsole, making them perfect for indoor soccer.
+Aside from the obvious thickness, the Samba usually hosts a lightweight with pressure points on the outsole, making them perfect for indoor soccer.
 The Gazelle however boasts a durable rubber midsole with a smooth hexangle outsole finish.

 Big Branding